feklistoff/CarND-Traffic-Sign-Recognition/Writeup_Project_2.md

 ### 3. How the model was trained.

+Model was trained on a local machine with NVIDIA GeForce GTX 750 Ti graphics card on board.

 Model was trained using Adam optimizer and learning rate step decay technique as described in
 <a href="http://cs231n.github.io/neural-networks-3/#anneal">CS231n lecture</a>: